 My partner who is a confident swimmer decided to venture on his own to the popular blue cave.
 From where we snorkeled (near the stairs), we could see many boats waiting at an area probably a few hundred meters away.
 That gave us a clue on where the blue cave was located and my partner swam to it.
-Due to uncertainty of how risky this journey would be, he went there together with a cute floating device meant for kids.
+Due to the uncertainty of how risky this journey would be, he went there together with a cute floating device meant for kids.
 LOL!

-He said the float slowed him down, but did allow him to rest in the open water when he wanted to.
+He said the float slowed him down but did allow him to rest in the open water when he wanted to.
 He was back after 20 minutes.
 Hope that gives you an idea of the distance between Blue Cave and Cape Maeda.
 My partner reported that much of the cave was above water level due to low tide and hence wasn’t impressive.

-Do I recommend you to visit blue cave on your own?
-Well, that really depends on your water confidence and whether you are travelling alone or in groups.
+Do I recommend you to visit the blue cave on your own?
+Well, that really depends on your water confidence and whether you are traveling alone or in groups.
 As you see, I chose not to swim there because I’m not a confident swimmer.
 If in doubt, take the safer option.

 Admiring Cape Maeda from Various Vantage Points